Joker-SMF/SMF-LiveClockInHeader/readme.txt

 All mod settings are available under
 Admin center -> Configuration -> Live Clock Admin

-To enable the mod go to following mentioned link and enable the mod ?action=admin;area=liveclock;
+Mod comes with an admin panel which provides following features:
+?action=admin;area=liveclock;

+- General Features
+1. Enable/Disable the mod
+2. Choose whether you want to show the timezone drop down or not
+3. Use 24/12 hr format clock
+4. Show date with time

+- Timezone features
-You can edit the timezone configurations from the following link action=admin;area=liveclock;sa=displaytimezones
+1. You can edit the timezone configurations from the following link action=admin;area=liveclock;sa=displaytimezones

 Note - If any of the 2 coloumns is left blank, the mod neglects the value of other column, i.e if you have entered value for 'Timezone Name' only but 'Timezone Difference' hasn't been filled.
 In that case mod neglects both values.